New to IELTS? Try a test with my feedback

-This aim of this test is to find your true starting point and to help us track your progress.
+The aim of this test is to find a starting point and to help us to track your progress.

-Try to do the test exactly like the real one in this order, and keep to the recommended time limits:
+Try to keep to the recommended time limits:

-- Listening Test – 10 minutes to transfer your answers to the Answer Sheet
+- Listening Test – 30 minutes plus 10 minutes to transfer your answers to the Answer Sheet

 You will need a free gmail account to access the Google Form for Writing and Flipgrid for Speaking.